-Here are the juicy tidbits about the families whose kids were reportedly recruited to play sports.
-There is a lot more information about these families, and others, how they manipulated the system, and cheated on ACT and SAT scores.
-I highly recommend you read this article.
-If nothing else, you can gawk at the salacious details.
+Here are the juicy tidbits about the families whose kids were “recruited” to play sports.
+There is a lot more information about these families, how they manipulated the system, and cheated on ACT and SAT scores.

 As the parent of a real athlete, what do you think when you read these?

-- Another family falsified a soccer player profile to get their daughter into UCLA.
+- A family falsified a soccer player profile to get their daughter into UCLA.

 - How about using a cheerleading photo used to be admitted as a lacrosse player at USC?